The Tin Star

 The Tin Star is a 1957 American Western film based on a short story, directed in VistaVision by Anthony Mann and starring Henry Fonda and Anthony Perkins, in one of Perkins' first roles.
-The film became one of the few low-budget westerns to be nominated for the Oscar for Best Writing, Story or Screenplay.
+The film became one of the few low-budget Westerns to be nominated for the Oscar for Best Writing, Story or Screenplay.
 Since its release, the film has become one of the classics of the genre.
-The supporting cast features Betsy Palmer, Neville Brand, John McIntire and Lee Van Cleef.
+The supporting cast features Betsy Palmer, Neville Brand, John McIntire, and Lee Van Cleef.

 Plot

-Bounty hunter Morgan Hickman arrives in a small town with the body of an outlaw, seeking the bounty.
-While the general townsfolk openly abhor Hickman, young sheriff Ben Owens, while angry with Morg for not bringing the wanted man in alive, also admires him for taking everything in his stride and knowing how to handle dangerous situations.
+Bounty hunter Morgan "Morg" Hickman arrives in a small town with the body of an outlaw, seeking the bounty.
+While the general townsfolk openly abhor Morg, young sheriff Ben Owens, while angry with Morg for not bringing the wanted man in alive, also admires him for taking everything in his stride and knowing how to handle dangerous situations.

 Owens has a steady girl called Millie.
-Her father, the previous sheriff, was killed and she refuses to marry Owens unless he quits the job.
+Her father, the previous sheriff, was killed, and she refuses to marry Owens unless he quits the job.
 Owens enjoys the authority and wants to prove himself; he asks Morg to give him some lessons to gain confidence, particularly because he is going to have to face up to the town loudmouth, Bogardus.
 Morg tells the young man that he was once a sheriff himself until a personal loss changed him.
-He advises Owens to quit and marry his girl but eventually agrees to provide some advice while awaiting the arrival of the bounty money.
+He advises Owens to quit and marry his girl, but eventually agrees to provide some advice while awaiting the arrival of the bounty money.

 Due to the community's open hostility toward Morg, he cannot find a place to stay.
 He befriends Nona Mayfield, whose own relationship with most of the citizens has been tense due to her half-Indian son, Kip.
 Morg moves into a room in her house on the edge of town.

 Matters come to a head after local doctor McCord is murdered.
-After delivering a baby son to a remote homesteader, McCord is returning home during the night but is waylaid by Ed McGaffey.
-McGaffey demands that the doctor treat his brother's gunshot wound, received when the brothers attacked a stagecoach, killing the guard.
-After McCord treats the brother, McGaffey decides to kill him because it is apparent the doctor will put two and two together and know the two are responsible for the murder.
+After delivering a baby son to a remote homesteader, McCord is returning home during the night, but is waylaid by Ed McGaffey, who demands that the doctor treat his brother's gunshot wound, received when the brothers attacked a stagecoach, killing the guard.
+After McCord treats the brother, McGaffey decides to kill him because apparently, the doctor would soon put two and two together and know the two are responsible for the murder.